Lalitshaktawat/biostudio-installation-documents/BioStudio-smtp.md

 ## Introduction

-BioStudio has a fantastic feature that sends email notifications upon job completion and tasks.
+BioStudio workspace and other application has a feature that require email notification.
+If you wish to get email notification.
+Kindly configure SMTP.

 Here are the steps to setup it.